Kindred (Marvel Comics): Return as Kindred and new origin

-An apparent demon going by the name of Kindred rose through the ranks and ultimately hand picked Mysterio to assist him in carrying out a plan of retaliation against Peter Parker, whom Kindred held accountable for an unpardonable sin.
-When Kindred meets with Norman Osborn in Ravencroft, Norman's Cletus Kasady persona states to Kindred that he has a message for him from Norman, who states that he is "so proud of him".
+An apparent demon going by the name of Kindred picks Mysterio to assist him in carrying out a plan of retaliation against Peter Parker, whom Kindred held accountable for an unpardonable sin.
+When Kindred meets with Norman Osborn in Ravencroft, Norman's Cletus Kasady persona states to Kindred that he has a message for him from Norman, who states that he is proud of him.

-Norman, cleansed of his sins via Sin-Eater, claimed to the clone of Ashley Kafka that Kindred was his son, and when Kindred revealed itself to Peter it had the face of Harry Osborn.
-Kindred torments Peter by showing him the corpses of his dead friends and family, putting Peter's soul through the reenactment of Harry Osborn's return, and killing him over and over again as Peter experienced flashbacks to better times with his friends.
-Norman is able to capture Kindred with the help of Kingpin and speaks to it believing it to be the true Harry, voicing regret over having birthed the sickness in Harry's mind.
+Norman claims to the clone of Ashley Kafka that Kindred is his son.
+When Kindred reveals itself to Peter, it has the face of Harry Osborn.
+Kindred torments Peter by showing him the corpses of his dead friends and family, putting Peter's soul through the reenactment of Harry's return, and killing him over and over again as Peter experiences flashbacks to better times with his friends.
+Norman captures Kindred and speaks to it, believing it to be Harry.
 Planning to redeem the Osborn name, Norman states to Kindred that he will find the truth that he talked about.
-Spider-Man arrives stating to Norman that he would like to talk to him, and declares he is finished with Harry forever.
-However, after MJ helps Peter talk through the incident, Peter admits he was lying when he said that and begs a vision of Kindred to tell him what to do.

-Kindred begins his next plot starting with Doctor Octopus.

 Carlie Cooper is asked to investigate the corpses dug up by Kindred, and is particularly horrified on uncovering an extra one.
-At that moment she is captured by Kindred and later awakens to find herself a caged prisoner.
-She finds the non-demonized Harry Lyman is her cellmate, and he tells her that they have no chance of escape.
+At that moment she is captured by Kindred.
+Carlie is imprisoned alongside a non-demonized Harry Lyman, who tells her that they have no chance of escape.

-Kindred tells Doctor Octopus to gather five more people in exchange for helping him with his memories.
-He starts by helping Sandman solve his immortality problem and uses a special machine to resurrect Electro.
-As Kindred gets more serum from Chameleon, Doctor Octopus and Electro recruit Kraven the Hunter in exchange for his help in hunting Lizard.